Microsoft Bing: The Colbert Report

 During the episode of The Colbert Report that aired on June 8, 2010, Stephen Colbert stated that Microsoft would donate $2,500 to help clean up the Gulf oil spill each time he mentioned the word "Bing" on air.
 Colbert mostly mentioned Bing in out-of-context situations, such as Bing Crosby and Bing cherries.
 By the end of the show, Colbert had said the word 40 times, for a total donation of $100,000.
 Colbert poked fun at their rivalry with Google, stating "Bing is a great website for doing Internet searches.
 I know that, because I Googled it."

-Search deals

-Bing was added into the list of search engines available in Opera browser from v10.6, but Google remained the default search engine.
-Mozilla Firefox made a deal with Microsoft to jointly release "Firefox with Bing", an edition of Firefox where Bing has replaced Google as the default search engine.
-The standard edition of Firefox has Google as its default search engine, but has included Bing in its list of search providers since Firefox version 4.0.

-In addition, Microsoft paid Verizon Wireless US$550 million to use Bing as the default search provider on Verizon's BlackBerry and have Verizon "turn off" (via BlackBerry service books) the other search providers available.
-Users could still access other search engines via the mobile browser.

 Bing It On

-In 2012, a Bing marketing campaign asked the public which search engine they believed was better when its results were presented without branding, similar to the Pepsi Challenge in the 1970s.
+In 2012, a Bing marketing campaign asked the public which search engine they believed was better when its results were presented unbranded, similar to the Pepsi Challenge in the 1970s.
 This poll was nicknamed "Bing It On".
-Microsoft presented a study of almost 1,000 people which showed that 57% of participants in such a test preferred Bing's results, with only 30% preferring Google.
+Microsoft's study of almost 1,000 people showed that 57% of participants preferred Bing's results, with only 30% preferring Google.

+Potential sale

+CNBC reported in February 2024 that a legal filing from Google in its antitrust case said Microsoft offered to sell the search engine to Apple in 2018.
+This came after earlier reporting in September 2023 from Bloomberg that Microsoft discussed selling it to Apple in 2020.

+The CNBC article also stated Apple said no to repeated attempts to make Bing the default search engine on its devices.